Pucca: Flash animation

-In the initial period, Pucca was an online animated series made with Macromedia Flash by original company VOOZ Co., Ltd. Many of its greeting cards and Flash episodes center around Pucca's comical attempts to steal a kiss from Garu and the competition at times between the two characters.
-There is little to no dialogue in these Flash cartoons so that fans all over the world can enjoy them.
+In the initial period, Pucca was an online animated series made with Macromedia Flash by original company Vooz.
+Many of its greeting cards and silent Flash episodes center around Pucca's comical attempts to steal a kiss from Garu and the usual competition between them.
 In March 2004, Jetix Europe acquired the series' television and home video rights for Europe and the Middle East.

 TV series

 Two animated adaptations were made for the franchise – one simply called Pucca, and the other subtitled Love Recipe.
 The first series featured Tabitha St. Germain as Pucca, Brian Drummond as Garu, among several other Canadian voice actors.
-The second series had an American dub instead – as Pucca and Garu do not speak (for a majority of the franchise), their voices remain unchanged.
+The second series had an American dub instead, with Pucca and Garu's voices remaining unchanged as they rarely speak.